 How can the polar vortex cause extremely cold temperatures in the US?

 Sometimes this low-pressure system, full of arctic air, can weaken and travel from its usual position.
 As this system weakens, some of the cold, arctic air can break off and migrate south, bringing plenty of cold air with it.
 Areas as far south as Florida may experience arctic weather as a result.

 When the low-pressure system is strong and healthy, it keeps the jet stream traveling around Earth in a circular path.
 The jet stream is a band of reliably strong wind that plays a key role in keeping colder air north and warmer air south.
 But when the vortex weakens, part of the weakened low-pressure system can break off.
 This breaking-off process is what can cause colder temperatures in the US.

-But without that strong low-pressure system, the jet stream doesn’t have much to keep it in line.
+Without that strong low-pressure system, the jet stream does not have enough force to maintain its usual path.
 It becomes wavy and rambling.
-Put a couple of areas of high-pressure systems in its way, and all of a sudden you have a river of cold air being pushed down south along with the rest of the polar vortex system.
+When high-pressure systems get in its way, a collection of cold air pushes south, along with the rest of the polar vortex system.

 Is all cold weather due to a polar vortex?

 Cold temperatures due to the polar vortex are not rare in the United States.
 But, it is important to remember that not all cold weather comes from the polar vortex.
 Although cold air from the polar vortex can be pushed south, it typically remains parked in polar regions.
 It takes pretty unusual conditions for the vortex to weaken or migrate far south.
 Other weather conditions can cause cold arctic weather to travel south, too.

 Can we predict cold weather from the polar vortex?